google/oboe/apps/OboeTester/docs/AutomatedTesting.md

 * a 3.5 mm jack on the phone*

 \* If you don't have a 3.5 mm jack then you can use a USB-C to 3.5mm adapter.
-You will also need a USB switching device such as [TigerTail](https://go/tigertail).
+In order to use ADB at the same time you will also need a USB switching device or  use ADB/Wifi.
+Internally at Google, the [TigerTail](https://go/tigertail) device can be used for USB.

 ## Start App from Intent